-In December 2018, the Government published A Policing Service for the Future - a 4-year Plan (2019-2022) to implement the Report of the Commission on the Future of Policing in Ireland (CoFPI).
+In December 2018, the Government published A Policing Service for the Future (APSFF), a four year Plan (2019-2022) to implement the Commission on the Future of Policing in Ireland (CoFPI) Report.

 The CoFPI Report outlines the drivers for change and presents a clear vision for the future of An Garda Síochána.
-The consultation by the Commission led to the development of 10 key principles for the future of policing in Ireland, and a comprehensive set of recommendations to meet not just current, but also future challenges.
+The consultation by the Commission led to the development of ten key principles for the future of policing in Ireland, and a comprehensive set of recommendations to meet current and future challenges.